Current Procurement Activities

 Procurement and Vendors

-Workforce Solutions for North Central Texas (WSNCT) provides leadership to our extensive network of Workforce Centers and service providers who are dedicated to assisting employers in finding the right employee.
+Workforce Solutions for North Central Texas (WSNCT) provides leadership to our extensive network of Workforce Centers and service providers who are dedicated to assisting employers in finding the right employees.

 How can I contact the Procurement department?